Design of model Boger fluids with systematically controlled viscoelastic properties: Characterizing the theory-experiment discrepancies

 Specifically, $G_0$ in the Zimm theory is expressed as a function of the Kuhn length $b$, degree of polymerization $N$, polymer volume fraction $\phi$, and thermal energy scale $k_BT$, i.e., $G_0=k_BT\phi/(Nb^3)$.
 Since $\phi$ is proportional to $c$ in a constant-density fluid, we expect that $G_0\propto c$, and this prediction is confirmed by the oscillatory shear measurements presented in Fig.~\ref{fig:c-dependence}(a).

 The Zimm relaxation time $\tau$ is (theoretically) expected to remain constant for dilute polymer concentrations where polymers are assumed to not interact with each other~\cite{del2017relaxation, rubinstein2003polymer}.
 However, numerous papers report~\cite{del2017relaxation} that even when $\eta_\text{sp}\propto c$ (dilute regime), $\tau$ increases weakly with $c$.
 Our measurements likewise indicate a weak dependence, $\tau\propto c^{0.10\pm0.01}$, as shown in Fig.~\ref{fig:c-dependence}(b).
 The exponent of 0.1 will be system dependent and can stem from the differences in the polymer molecular weight, stiffness, and solvent types; e.g., the exponent is approximately $0.76$, for a dilute polystyrene-dioctyl phthalate system~\cite{del2017relaxation}.
-Similarly, experiments show $\chi$ varies with $c$.
-Although we do not comment on why both $\chi$ and $\tau$ increases with $c$, this may nuance that polymer to polymer interaction should be considered even in the `dilute' regime.
+Similarly, experiments show $\xi$ varies with $c$.
+Although we do not comment on why both $\xi$ and $\tau$ increase with $c$, this may suggest that polymer-polymer interactions are playing some role.

 The rotational shear measurements show that $\psi_1\propto c^{1.41\pm0.06}$.
 Considering that $\tau\propto c^{0.10\pm0.01}$ and that $\psi_1\propto G_0\tau^2$, the semi-empirical prediction gives $\psi_1\propto c^{1.2}$.
-This difference suggests that the factor of $\delta\chi=O(0.1)$ is $c$-dependent, as shown in Fig.~\ref{fig:c-dependence}(d).
-In the plot, we present $\delta\chi$, not just $\delta$, to assess their combined effect on $\psi_1$.
+This difference suggests that the factor of $\delta\xi=O(0.1)$ is $c$-dependent, as shown in Fig.~\ref{fig:c-dependence}(d).
+In the plot, we present $\delta\xi$, not just $\delta$, to assess their combined effect on $\psi_1$.
 Therefore, we show that Eq.~(\ref{eqn:Normal stress approximation}) would over-predict $N_1$ by a factor of $\delta^{-1}$.
-Interestingly, $\psi_\text{OB}=\psi_1/\delta\chi\propto c^{1.22}$, which is close to the semi-empirical prediction of $\psi_1$ on $c$.
+Interestingly, $\psi_\text{OB}=\psi_1/\delta\xi\propto c^{1.22}$, which is close to the semi-empirical prediction of $\psi_1$ on $c$.